RTeov/Predicting_Fraudulent_Transactions_With_Machine_Learning/README.md

 ## 📖 Project Overview

 Credit card fraud detection represents one of the most critical applications of machine learning in the financial industry.
-This project demonstrates a complete, production-ready approach to building robust fraud detection systems that can operate in real-time environments.
+This project demonstrates a complete, production-ready approach to building robust fraud detection systems.

 ### 🎯 Objectives
 - **Primary Goal**: Develop a highly accurate fraud detection model with minimal false positives